zopefoundation/cipher.encryptingstorage/src/cipher/encryptingstorage/README.txt

 ``cipher.encryptingstorage`` module-level functions:

 ``encrypt(data)``
   Encrypt the given data if:

     - it doesn't start with the encrypted-record marker, ``'.e'``

   The encrypted data are returned.

 ``decrypt(data)``
   Decrypt the data if it is encrypted.

   The decrypted (or original) data are returned.

 .. basic sanity check :)

     >>> _ = (cipher.encryptingstorage.compress, cipher.encryptingstorage.decompress)

+    >>> _ = (cipher.encryptingstorage.encrypt, cipher.encryptingstorage.decrypt)